irynazelisko/Filmoteka/README.md

 To install @testing-library/react, you can follow these steps: </br>

-* Run the following command to install @testing-library/react npm install --save-dev @testing-library/react </br>
+Run the following command to install @testing-library/react npm install --save-dev @testing-library/react </br>
-* run tests using the npm test command;
+Run tests using the npm test command;